chipweinberger/flutter_blue_plus/README.md

 FBP already has mitigations for this error, but Android will still fail with this code randomly.

 The recommended solution is to `catch` the error, and retry.

 ---

+### android pairing popup appears twice

+This is a bug in android itself.

+You can call `createBond()` yourself just after connecting and this will resolve the issue.

+---